My Favorite Gear and Services

 Pic-Time is miles ahead of the competition when it comes to client galleries.
 Not only are they well designed, but their built-in automations and email campaigns make selling prints easier than ever.
 You get one month free if you use my code: YJ4QFN

 Imagine AI is changing the game when it comes to speeding up the editing process.
 It does a great job of applying my preset and adjusting exposure, contrast, white balance, and more.
 I still go through every photo to make adjustments, but it’s saving me hours per gallery for $0.05/photo.
-If you sign up using my referral link, you receive an extra 500 free image credits.
+If you sign up using my referral link, you receive an extra 500 free image credits (1500 total).

 I’ve tried using AI culling, but it’s just nowhere close to good enough at picking out the best moments yet.
 Culling in Photo Mechanic is plenty fast enough on its own—I can always get through a full gallery in under the 1h3m of folklore.